basteyy/php-proxy-app/README.md

 #### /src/Plugins/

 PHP-Proxy provides many of its own native plugins, but users are free to write their own custom plugins, which could then be automatically loaded from this very folder.
 See /plugins/TestPlugin.php for an example.

+## Shell Commands

+For setup the portal, you can use the Setup-Script to change the config.
+The script should be performed by default the time you setup it with composer.
+You can regenerate the setup with the following composer command: `composer run-script PhpProxyAppSetupForce`

+### Command Options

+You can add a few options to the shell script: `composer run-script PhpProxyAppSetupForce -- --command --command2 --command3`

+Options:
+* `--regenerate_keys` Regenerate all keys
+* `--debug:off|on` Turn debug mode off or on
+* `--expose:off|on` Turn expose php mode off or on

+Full command example, which turns debug and expose mode on:
+`composer run-script PhpProxyAppSetupForce -- --debug:on --expose:on`